syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 ## Load More Button Tapped Event

-The `LoadMoreButtonTapped` can be triggered only when tap on the load more button.
+The `LoadMoreButtonTapped` can be triggered only when you tap on the load more button.

 {% tabs %}